AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

             the state of the spacecraft relative to the Solar System Barycenter because the SPK data needed to compute geometric states of Saturn Barycenter relative to the Solar System barycenter are no longer loaded.
-Run ``brief'' on the SPKs used in the original task to find out which ephemeris objects are available from those kernels.
-If you want to find out what is the 'center of motion' for the ephemeris object(s) included in an SPK, use the -c option when running ``brief'':
+Run "brief" on the SPKs used in the original task to find out which ephemeris objects are available from those kernels.
+If you want to find out what is the 'center of motion' for the ephemeris object(s) included in an SPK, use the -c option when running "brief":

       BRIEF -- Version 4.0.0, September 8, 2010 -- Toolkit Version N0066